martanne/vis/README.md

   The mouse is currently not used at all.

-### Future Plans / Ideas

- Potentially interesting features:

-   + code completion: this should be done as an external process.
-I will have to take a look at the tools from the llvm / clang project.
-Maybe dvtm's terminal emulation support could be reused to display an slmenu inside the editor at the cursor position?

-   + something similar to vim's quick fix functionality

-   + text folding

-   + runtime configurable key bindings

 ### Non Goals

   Some of the features of vim which will *not* be implemented: